putyourlightson/craft-blitz/README.md

 ### Query String Caching

-URLs with query strings will be cached according to the selected option in the "Query String Caching" setting  as follows:
+URLs with query strings will be cached according to the selected option in the “Query String Caching” setting  as follows:

 - `Do not cache URLs with query strings`: URLs with query strings (anything following a `?` in a URL) will not be cached.
 Use when query parameters dynamically affect a page's output and should therefore never be cached.
 - `Cache URLs with query strings as unique pages`: URLs with query strings will be cached as unique pages, so `domain.com/`, `domain.com/?=1` and `domain.com/?p=2` will be cached separately.
 Use when query parameters affect a page’s output in a deterministic way and can therefore be cached as unique pages.